Guildford: Western districts

-Onslow Village

-Onslow Village is the sloped suburb on the western outskirts of Guildford.
+Onslow Village is a sloped suburb on the western outskirts of Guildford.
 It, with one outlying road continuation, forms a wedge between the A3 road and A31 roads south of the junction of the A3 and Egerton Road, Guildford's Cathedral Turn and directly below Henley Fort, the 1880s built London Defence Position and a Scheduled Monument.
 The area consists of a number of residential streets many of which are characterised by beech hedges.
 Parts of Onslow Village have been designated as conservation areas, enforcing a number of planning restrictions that are intended to protect the character and identity of the locality.
 Local amenities include the 5th Guildford Scout Group, a community news website, a Tennis Club and Onslow Arboretum.
 It also has its own football team, Onslow FC, established in 1986.

 There is a small village centre, with a parade of shops and a village hall.
 Onslow has one infant school, Onslow Infant School, as well as Queen Eleanor's School, a primary school.
 The local Anglican church is All Saints.

 The Village also has a Residents' association, the Onslow Village Residents' Association (OVRA) which was set up in 1956 and whose object is to "safeguard the amenities of Onslow village and to promote the welfare, interests and well-being of the residents".

 The Onslow Village Society was formed with the aim to tackle the acute shortage of decent working-class housing following the First World War.
 Onslow Village Ltd acquired 646 acre or just over a square mile of land from the Earl of Onslow in 1920 for approximately one-quarter of its market value at the time.
 The aim was to create a garden city to be modelled on the ideas of Ebenezer Howard's Garden City Movement.
 It was their intention to build a self-contained community with smallholdings, public buildings, open spaces, recreation grounds, woodland and a railway station, as well as developing sites for churches, hotels and factories.
 On Saturday 1 May 1920, ten weeks after the formation of the Society, the foundations of the first two houses were laid and by March 1922 ninety-one houses had been built.
-Unfortunately due to a lack of funding the scheme never reached full completion, with about 600 houses actually being built.
+Due to a lack of funding the scheme never reached full completion, with about 600 houses actually being built.
 Original drawings however showed that there were further plans to develop the farmland at Manor Farm, north of the A3.
 By the mid-1970s, one-third of the properties were still owned by Onslow Village Ltd. Then, in 1984, the company was wound up and many shareholders and tenants had the chance to buy their homes at affordable prices.

 Onslow Village never got its railway station, however, it did eventually get its woodland: the Onslow arboretum, developed by Guildford Borough Council as a specialist collection of eighty tree species from around the world.
 The Onslow arboretum is located right next to the recreation area which has its own park, a large field, several tennis courts, toilets and a scout hut.